 Kids can visit with Santa on a train ride through Monmouth County.
 Photo courtesy of the New Jersey Museum of Transportation

 Home to the Pine Creek Railroad, the New Jersey Museum of Transportation sits inside Allaire State Park.
 Hop aboard the oldest continually operating narrow-gauge steam preservation locomotive for a 30-minute ride through Monmouth County.
 There are also plenty of special events from April through December, including the Christmas Express, the Haunted Express, and the Easter Express.
 All tickets must be purchased in person at the station.

 Whippany Railway Museum – Whippany

-This Morris County landmark hosts seasonal events including the Easter Bunny Express and the Pumpkin Festival.
-The museum, which includes railroad memorabilia, exhibits, a gift shop, and a large train layout, is open to the public on Sundays, April through October, and during special events from 12pm to 4pm.
+This Morris County landmark hosts seasonal events including the Easter Bunny Express, the Pumpkin Festival, and the Polar Express (a few tickets remain for 2018!).
+The museum, which includes railroad memorabilia, exhibits, a gift shop, and a large train layout, is open to the public on Sundays, April through October, and during special events from noon to 4pm.

 The Shrunk-down Experience

 If you're looking for a short ride on a kid-sized locomotive, many New Jersey parks and zoos have miniature versions that can add a special touch to your family’s weekend outing.
 Just a few include:

 The 600-foot-long Arrow River Train Ride holds up to 38 children or 22 adults.
 Tickets are $2.50 each or five for $10.

 Head to Historic Smithville for the Holiday Light Show, and make time for a ride on the charming choo-choo.
 The six-and-a-half-minute ride goes around the outskirts of the village and costs $2 per person.

 Riding the rails at Turtle Back is free with zoo admission.
 The ride takes you through the woods and along the Orange Reservoir.